printify/printify-frontend-homework-2.0/1-angular-task/README.md

 * Get 500 error for "Get all Blueprints": https://run.mocky.io/v3/f9f98624-f1ad-4781-91cd-477baa05af34

 ## Notes
-- Styles are not important.
-Focus on business logic.
+- Focus on business logic.
+Styles are secondary.
 - You don't have to finish 100% of the requirements.
 - We value attention to details.
 Say this to the interviewer "It's not rocket science"
 - Googling is allowed